Mayo county ladies' football team: Championship

 On 8 May it was announced that the championship would be delayed and reformatted for later in the year.
 On 21 July the championship was rescheduled for late October.
 The format change saw four groups of three playoff against each other, with the winners playing the semi-finals.
 Mayo were put into Group 4, grouped with Armagh and Tyrone.
 Mayo's 2020 Senior Football Championship campaign began on 7 November in Páirc Sheáin Mhic Dhiarmada against Tyrone.
-A final tally of 2-09 for Sarah Rowe and goals from Tamara O'Connor and Deirdre Doherty sealed a comprehensive victory, 4-17 to 0-04.
+A final tally of 2–09 for Sarah Rowe and goals from Tamara O'Connor and Deirdre Doherty sealed a comprehensive victory, 4–17 to 0–04.
 On 14 November Mayo played Armagh.
-Despite points from Grace Kelly, Aileen Gilroy, Rowe, Sinead Cafferky, Doherty, Mary McHale and Fiona Doherty, Mayo were beaten by Armagh by a score line of 4-12 to 1-16, knocking them out of the competition in the group stage.
+Despite points from Grace Kelly, Aileen Gilroy, Rowe, Sinead Cafferky, Doherty, Mary McHale and Fiona Doherty, Mayo were beaten by Armagh by a score line of 4–12 to 1–16, knocking them out of the competition in the group stage.

 2021

-In January of 2021, Mayo manager Peter Leahy stepped down after three years in charge to become a part of the U20 Meath backroom team.
+In January 2021, Mayo manager Peter Leahy stepped down after three years in charge to become a part of the U20 Meath backroom team.
 Michael Moyles was announced as the new Mayo manager at the end of January.